albins/cocp-automation-2017/README.md

 The configuration key `runs` contains a set (dictionary really) of mappings between experiment names and their desired outputs.
-This example would produce a run named "assignment-A" that produces a number of LaTeX tables table and a graph of the results:
+This example would produce a run named "assignment-A" that produces a number of LaTeX tables and a graph of the results:

 ``` yaml
 runs: